Delhi to Kota Kinabalu Flights — Guide 2026

 The wetter, quieter weeks are usually cheapest.
 Avoid the dry dive-season peaks of April-July and October to early December, plus the year-end holidays, when fares firm up.
 Book peak dive-season dates 6-10 weeks ahead.

-Delhi to Kota Kinabalu non-stop and direct flights
+Delhi to Kota Kinabalu flights — connections and routing

-Most travellers prefer the Delhi to Kota Kinabalu non-stop option.
-The direct Delhi-Kota Kinabalu flight time is ≈ 11h – 15h (1-stop, including layover).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Delhi and Kota Kinabalu — itineraries connect via a hub, with a typical journey of ≈ 11h – 15h (1-stop, including layover).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Delhi Kota Kinabalu ticket but are open to a layover.